 Committee Comments

 To demonstrate retaliation in violation of the First Amendment under 42 U.S.C. § 1983, an inmate must show “(1) he engaged in a protected activity, (2) the government official took adverse action against him that would chill a person of ordinary firmness from continuing in the activity, and (3) the adverse action was motivated at least in part by the exercise of the protected activity.”
-Spencer, 738 F.3d at 911 (quoting Revels v.
-Vincenz, 382 F.3d 870, 876 (8th Cir.
-2004)).
+Welch v.
+Dempsey, 51 F.4th 809, 811 (8th Cir.
+2022).
 An inmate has a First Amendment right to file a grievance or a lawsuit.
 Lewis v.
 Jacks, 486 F.3d 1025, 1029 (8th Cir.
-2007); see Spencer, 738 F.3d at 911 (filing of a lawsuit protected activity); Revels, 382 F.3d at 876 (grievances).
+2007); see Spencer, 738 F.3d at 911 (filing of a lawsuit protected activity); Beard v.
+Falkenrath, 97 F.4th 1109, 1119 (8th Cir.
+2024) (grievances).

 In prison transfer cases, however, the plaintiff has to prove that “but for” an unconstitutional, retaliatory motive, the defendant would not have ordered the transfer.
 Goff, 7 F.3d at 736-738.
+Other examples of “adverse actions” include denial of promotion out of administrative segregation, restricting shower access, and confiscation of property.
+Beard, 97 F.4th at 119-20.

 The retaliatory conduct itself need not be a constitutional violation; the violation is acting in retaliation for “the exercise of a constitutionally protected right.”
 Spencer, 738 F.3d at 911 (quoting Cody v.
 Weber, 256 F.3d 764, 771 (8th Cir.
 2001)).

 An inmate has a viable § 1983 claim where a prison official files a disciplinary charge in retaliation for the inmate’s exercise of his constitutional rights.
 Sanders v.
 Hobbs, 773 F.3d 186, 190 (8th Cir.
 2014) (citing Hartsfield v.
 Nichols, 511 F.3d 826, 829 (8th Cir.
 2008)).
 Claims of retaliation fail if the alleged retaliatory conduct violations issued were for the actual violation of a prison rule.
 Sanders, 773 F.3d at 190 (quoting Hartsfield, 511 F.3d at 829).
+“Thus, a defendant may successfully defend a retaliatory discipline claim by showing ‘some evidence’ the inmate actually committed a rule violation.”
+Hartsfield, 511 F.3d at 829.
+Reports of prisoner conduct violations (after prisoner filed grievances based on conditions of his confinement), relied on by reporting officer’s personal knowledge, detailing conduct underlying charges with specificity and supported by finding of violations by an impartial decisionmaker after an informal hearing, meet the “some evidence” Hartsfield standard, entitling officials to qualified immunity on claims alleging retaliatory discipline.
+Spann v.
+Lombardi, 65 F.4th 987, 993 (8th Cir.
+2023) (reversing district court order denying qualified immunity).
 Even if disputed by the inmate and supported by no other evidence, a report from a correctional officer legally suffices as some evidence upon which to base a prison disciplinary violation if the violation is found by an impartial decision-maker.
-Id.
+Sanders, 773 F.3d at 190.

-4.46 ELEMENTS OF CLAIM: CONDITIONS OF CONFINEMENT
+4.47 ELEMENTS OF CLAIM: CONDITIONS OF CONFINEMENT